dkkinyua/EarthquakeMonitoringPipeline/README.md

 ```
 ### 4. MySQL Debezium CDC Connector Configuration

-Below are some settings, instructions and snapshots on how to set your MySQL Debezium Connector to connect our MySQL database to a Kafka topic.
+Below are some settings, instructions, and snapshots on how to set your MySQL Debezium Connector to connect our MySQL database to a Kafka topic.

 - a.
 Head over to Confluent Cloud, sign up for an account / sign in to your existing account.
 - b.
-Create a new environment, cluster and go to **Connectors** on your left hand side.
-Search for **MySQLCDCConnectorv2 for Debezium** and start connector setup.
+Create a new environment, cluster, and go to **Connectors** on your left-hand side.
+Search for **MySQLCDCConnectorv2 for Debezium** and start the connector setup.

-> NOTE: Please set your output value to `JSON_SR` format because our Postgres Sink connector only allows Avro, `JSON_SR` and Protobuf input formats. `JSON_SR` is JSON Schema Registry format.
+> NOTE: Please set your output value to `JSON_SR` format because our Postgres Sink connector only allows Avro, `JSON_SR`, and Protobuf input formats. `JSON_SR` is JSON Schema Registry format.

 ### 5. Postgres Sink Connector Configuration

 - a.
-Go to **Connectors** and search for **Postgres Sink** connector and start connector setup.
+Go to **Connectors** and search for **Postgres Sink** connector and start the connector setup.

 > NOTE: Set input value format to `JSON_SR` to match the output value format in the MySQL connector to avoid errors.
 Also, by default, the data is sent to a table equal to the topic + schema + table name from the MySQL connector topics.
 Head over to **Advanced Settings** and select *Table name format* and set it to schema + table name as set in your Postgres database to load data in the correct database.
-The data is stored in `after` section in our JSON input (Check Topic for more details), use a Trasnformation in the **Transforms** settings section to only select data from the `after` section.
+The data is stored in the `after` section in our JSON input (Check Topic for more details), use a Transformation in the **Transforms** settings section to only select data from the `after` section.

 ### 6. Apache Airflow Configuration
 The Airflow version used in this project is `apache-airflow==2.10.5`.
-You can install this package via `requirements.txt` or you can download it with the constraints file by running the following command:
+You can install this package via `requirements.txt`, or you can download it with the constraints file by running the following command:
 ```bash
 pip install apache-airflow==2.10.5 --constraint https://raw.githubusercontent.com/apache/airflow/constraints-2.10.5/constraints-3.10.txt
 ```

 > NOTE: Airflow cannot run on Windows.
 Use Windows Subsystem for Linux (WSL) or use a Docker container to use Airflow on a Windows machine

-To setup `AIRFLOW_HOME` to hold our configuration files, run the following command:
+To set up `AIRFLOW_HOME` to hold our configuration files, run the following command:
 ```bash
 export AIRFLOW_HOME='path/to/EarthquakeMonitoringPipeline/airflow'
 ```
-Then run the following command to initialize Airflow into our project
+Then run the following command to initialize Airflow in our project

 ```bash
 airflow db init
 ```
-This will create `airflow.cfg`, `airflow.db` and other files inside the `airflow` directory.
+This will create `airflow.cfg`, `airflow.db`, and other files inside the `airflow` directory.

 Go to the airflow directory, and edit the `airflow.db` file to change the default timezone, change email settings to allow Airflow to send emails via SMTP and not to load examples into the Airflow UI when accessing the webserver
 ```bash